aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 No, following the migration steps does not cause any replacement of the existing `AWS::CloudFront::Distribution`, `AWS::S3::Bucket` nor `AWS::S3::BucketPolicy` resources.
 It will modify the bucket policy, create a `AWS::CloudFront::OriginAccessControl` resource, and delete the existing `AWS::CloudFront::CloudFrontOriginAccessIdentity`.

 **Will migrating from OAI to OAC have any availability implications for my application?**

-While the above steps follow the order recommended by CloudFront, updates to CloudFront distributions and S3 bucket policies can take some time to propagate globally.
-Bucket configuration updates are eventually consistent.
-As such, you should be aware there is a possibility of downtime.
+Migrating from OAI to OAC following the steps above (requires a 2-step deployment) should not cause any downtime.
+However, if you decide to skip Step 1 and migrate to OAC in a single deployment, you should be aware there is a possibility of downtime.

 For more information, see [Migrating from origin access identity (OAI) to origin access control (OAC)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#migrate-from-oai-to-oac).